What are lease impairments and how are they assessed under ASC 842 and IFRS 16?

 When a company groups assets for the purposes of impairment testing and an impairment is present a company must allocate the impairment charge across each asset based on the fair value of each asset.
 This process can be quite complex and time consuming as often third-party evaluators are required to calculate fair values of the assets grouped together.

-Documentation of your organization’s key assumptions as it relates to lease impairments, and their impact on your financial position are imperative.
-Under the new Accounting Standards Codification and the IASB , CPA’s and their auditors will want a clear trail of documentation that outlines the significant impacts of said lease impairment.
+Finance teams must document all key assumptions, indicators of impairment, cash flow projections, and impairment calculations to support a clean audit opinion and demonstrate compliance with ASC 842 and IFRS 16 requirements.
+Under the new Accounting Standards Codification and the IASB , CPA's and their auditors will want a clear trail of documentation that outlines the significant impacts of said lease impairment.

 Within the Occupier platform companies have the ability to calculate impairment(s) associated with an impairment of a right-of-use asset.
 Occupier will also prepare the associated disclosures related to an impairment of a right-of-use asset during a fiscal period.